National Laboratory for Renewable Energy

 Objectives of the research project

-• New international projects
+• New domestic R&D&I projects were launched

 Project partners – academic and industrial